 Camping/AccommodationMost will undertake Egmont/Taranaki as a day trip.

 Those tramping the Around the Mountain circuit will likely stay in the serviced huts along the way but I believe that DoC allows camping in the vicinity of these huts.

-This link and the embedded links therein provide all the information you will need to make arrangements to stay at any DoC’s huts or the three private lodges (Tahurangi Lodge, Kapuni Lodge and Stratford Mountain Club) on the mountain or the private lodges at the Dawson Falls and North Egmont trailheads.
+Use the Doc huts link to obtain all the information you will need to make arrangements to stay at any DoC’s huts on the mountain or the private lodges at the Dawson Falls and North Egmont trailheads.

 There is also plentiful accommodation in nearby towns.
 As well as the foregoing use the following links.